 WCAG 2.2 was initiated with the goal to continue the work of WCAG 2.1: Improving accessibility guidance for three major groups: users with cognitive or learning disabilities, users with low vision, and users with disabilities on mobile devices.
 Many ways to meet these needs were proposed and evaluated, and a set of these were refined by the Working Group.
 Structural requirements inherited from WCAG 2.0, clarity and impact of proposals, and timeline led to the final set of success criteria included in this version.
 The Working Group considers that WCAG 2.2 incrementally advances web content accessibility guidance for all these areas, but underscores that not all user needs are met by these guidelines.

-WCAG 2.2 builds on and is backwards compatible with WCAG 2.1, meaning web pages that conform to WCAG 2.2 also conform to WCAG 2.1, which would also conform to WCAG 2.0.
-Authors that are required by policy to conform with WCAG 2.0 or 2.1 will be able to update content to WCAG 2.2 without losing conformance with previous versions.
-Authors following more than one version of the guidelines should be aware of the following differences:
+WCAG 2.2 builds on and is backwards compatible with WCAG 2.1, meaning web pages that conform to WCAG 2.2 are at least as accessible as pages that conform to WCAG 2.1.
+Requirements have been added that build on 2.1 and 2.0.
+WCAG 2.2 has removed one success criterion, 4.1.1 Parsing.
+Authors that are required by policy to conform with WCAG 2.0 or 2.1 will be able to update content to WCAG 2.2, but may need to continue to test and report 4.1.1.
+Authors following more than one version of the guidelines should be aware of the following additions.

 WCAG 2.2 extends WCAG 2.1 by adding new success criteria, definitions to support them, and guidelines to organize the additions.
 This additive approach helps to make it clear that sites which conform to WCAG 2.2 also conform to WCAG 2.1.
 The Accessibility Guidelines Working Group recommends that sites adopt WCAG 2.2 as their new conformance target, even if formal obligations mention previous versions, to provide improved accessibility and to anticipate future policy changes.